-Nothing in subdivision (b) requires the Public Utilities Commission to regulate exercise of condemnation power by a privately owned public utility, or gives a property owner the right to object to such exercise before the Public Utilities Commission.
-The provision merely makes clear the authority of the Public Utilities Commission to act in any way it determines is appropriate, in the circumstances.
-Examples of actions that may be appropriate in the circumstances may include, for example, (1) establishment of standards that must be satisfied by a privately owned public utility before it may take property by eminent domain, (2) adoption of a requirement that a privately owned public utility obtain permission from the Public Utilities before exercising condemnation power, or (3) provision for a property owner to appeal a proposed taking to the Public Utilities Commission.
+Nothing in subdivision (b) requires the Public Utilities Commission to regulate exercise of 15 condemnation power by a privately owned public utility, or gives a property owner the right to 16 object to such exercise before the Public Utilities Commission.
+The provision merely makes clear 17 18 the authority of the Public Utilities Commission to act in any way it determines is appropriate, in 19 the circumstances.
+Examples of actions that may be appropriate in the circumstances may include, for example, (1) establishment of standards that must be satisfied by a privately owned public 20 21 utility before it may take property by eminent domain, and (2) adoption of a requirement that a privately owned public utility obtain permission from the Public Utilities before exercising 22 23 condemnation power.